MorphDiv/TeDDi_sample/Reports/paper_appendix/generate_tables.md

     ## `summarise()` ungrouping output (override with `.groups` argument)

-Next we can merge the counts into the 100LC index.
+Next we can merge the counts into the TeDDi index.

     index <- left_join(index, word_totals)